January 28, 2025

 Applicable only if you connect your PLC-5 to an HMI.

-At a minimum, your HMI will need to be updated.
-If it is integrated with a SCADA, a DCS, or other PLCs, it will need to be migrated.
+HMIs must be one of the considerations when replacing a PLC-5, because you will need to update your HMI at a minimum.
+If it is integrated with a SCADA, a DCS, or other PLCs, you must migrate it.
 For HMIs there is a choice between a modern solution, like a touchscreen, sticking with a legacy system with pushbuttons, or choosing a hybrid solution which can utilize both.

 Legacy